 Dr. Brosius is board certification eligible in Neuropsychology and continues to mentor graduate

 students by providing externships in testing and therapy.
 She co-owns Integrated Psychology

 Associates of McLean, a child and adolescent focused outpatient mental health practice.

 Registration for this program will be processed through Virginia Academy of Clinical Psychologists (VACP).
 The deadline for registration is 5/30/22 and you will receive a confirmation email.
 You are encouraged to save this email.
 Please note that VACP is approved to provide 3 CEs for Virginia licensed clinical psychologists.
 Other licensing bodies may, or may not, accept VACP CEs.
 Participants must be present through the entire 1-4pm presentation in order to receive CE credits; partial CE credit is not permitted for late arrivals or early departures.
 For your awareness, parts of the presentations may be recorded.

-3. Complete information, select membership category, select submit and pay
+3. Complete information, select membership category, and pay your registration fee

 4. Direct any questions about registration to: firstname.lastname@example.org

 5. Your CE certificate will be available immediately following the in-person event